How to Store Your Eggs in Lime Water: Preserve Eggs Easily

 Put the Eggs in the Lime Solution.

-Try keeping the small end of the egg facing down.
-There is an air pocket inside each egg which is better to have on the larger end of the egg.
+Carefully add the fresh eggs into the solution with the pointy side (small end) down.
+There is an air pocket inside each fresh egg which is better to have on the larger end of the egg.
 This makes for a better quality egg.

-Once filled, pour the lime water you’ve mixed in another container into the one with the eggs.
-Ensure the eggs are completely submerged 2.
+Ensure the fresh eggs are completely submerged 2.
 Mix some more solution if necessary until the eggs are fully covered.

 4. Cap the Container and Keep It Airtight.